 King Day parade turns violent when 8 shot in Miami

-Miami-Dade Police secure the scene after several were injured in a shooting at Martin Luther King Jr. Memorial Park in Miami-Dade, Fla., Monday, Jan.
+The Miami Herald reports that hundreds of people had gathered in the park after ... .
+Miami-Dade police respond after several were injured in a shooting at Martin Luther King Jr. Memorial Park in Miami-Dade, Fla., Monday, Jan.
 16, 2017.
-The Miami Herald reports that hundreds of people had gathered in the park after the annual MLK Day parade.

 Comments